ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 #### Reserve Session

-The existing **reserve session API** can be used.
+The existing **reserve session API** of the session management service can be used.

-#### Why Use the Existing Reserve Session API?
+#### Advantages

+**No Modifications to Session Management Service:** This approach allows us to leverage existing session management service without requiring any modifications to it.

 In the first version of the solution, we are planning to go with pin centric workflow.
-Since the session reservation capability applies to arbitrary sessions, the pin map service (pin-centric workflow) is applicable due to the following reasons.
+Since the session reservation capability applies to arbitrary sessions, the pin map service (pin-centric workflow) is applicable due to the following reason.

-**Straightforward Solution:** Leverages a pin-centric workflow, providing a simple and efficient solution.

 **User Convenience:** Avoids additional overhead such as manual hardware definitions in NI MAX or JSON updates which is mandatory in the non-pin-centric workflow.